GoPlausible/algorand-remote-mcp/README.md

 ### Account Management
 - `create_account`: Create a new Algorand account
 - `mnemonic_to_address`: View the address associated with a mnemonic (without storing the private key)
-- `check_balance`: Check the balance of an Algorand account
+- `check_account_balance`: Check the balance of an Algorand account

 ### Wallet Management
 - `get_wallet_address`: Get the address for the configured wallet